iscc/iscc-specs/docs/specification.md

 Signature: `text_pre_normalize(text: str|bytes) -> str `

 Decodes raw plain-text data and applies Unicode [Normalization Form KC (NFKC)](http://www.unicode.org/reports/tr15/#Norm_Forms) .
-The plain-text data MUST be stripped of any markup beforhand.
-Text input is expected to be UTF-8 encoded plain-text data or a native type of the implementig programming language that supports Unicode.
+The plain-text data MUST be stripped of any markup beforehand.
+Text input is expected to be UTF-8 encoded plain-text data or a native type of the implementing programming language that supports Unicode.
 Text decoding errors MUST fail with an error.

 See also: [Text pre-normalization reference code](https://github.com/coblo/iscc-specs/blob/master/src/iscc/iscc.py#L193)